Generation of polarization-entangled photon pairs from two interacting quantum emitters

 \section{Effect of a lens on the two-photon probability amplitudes}

-In this appendix we derive the post-selected state $\hat{\rho}$ when Alice detects photons emitted at different directions $\k=\k(\theta,\phi)$.
-As described in Section \ref{Subsection:lens} of the main text, we assume that Alice detects light in the forward direction to the $y$-axis [i.e., $\k(\theta,\phi) \cdot \hat{\boldsymbol{y}}>0$] and uses a lens oriented normally to the direction $\hat{\boldsymbol{y}}$, which ensures that light becomes polarized in the $xz$-plane independently of the incoming direction $\k(\theta,\phi)$.
+In this appendix, we derive the postselected state $\hat{\rho}$ when Alice detects photons emitted at different directions $\hat\k=\hat\k(\theta,\phi)$.
+As described in Sec. \ref{Subsection:lens} of the main text, we assume that Alice detects light in the forward direction to the $y$-axis [i.e., $\hat\k(\theta,\phi) \cdot \hat{\boldsymbol{y}}>0$] and uses a lens oriented normally to the direction $\hat{\boldsymbol{y}}$, which ensures that light becomes polarized in the $xz$-plane independently of the detection direction $\hat\k(\theta,\phi)$.
+For simplicity, we consider that the lens is immersed in the same medium (with refractive index $n$) as the quantum emitters.
 Further, we also assume that Bob detects a photon in the direction $-\hat{\boldsymbol{y}}$ and that both Alice and Bob measure the polarization of photons in the basis formed by the orthogonal directions $\hat{\boldsymbol{x}}$ and $\hat{\boldsymbol{z}}$.
 We discuss in the following how to model the effect in the two-photon probability of the lens used by Alice.